Architects and Building Branch: Personnel

-Collections
+Archives and collections

-The Photographic Archive of the Architects and Building Branch, Ministry of Education and its successors is held by Special Collections at University College London (which includes the Institute of Education archives).
-The collection, which spans 90 boxes, covers the 1940s - 1980s.
-It includes photographs from schools and college buildings across the United Kingdom.
-University College London also holds the papers of David Medd and Mary Medd, who worked for the Architects and Buildings Branch.
+The photographic archive of the Architects and Building Branch, Ministry of Education and its successors, is held by Special Collections at University College London, including the archives of the Institute of Education.
+The collection comprises 90 boxes and covers the 1940s to the 1980s.
+It includes photographs of school and college buildings across the United Kingdom.

+University College London also holds the papers of David Medd and Mary Medd, both of whom worked for the Architects and Building Branch.

-The National Archives holds the Records of the Architects and Building Branch of the Ministry of Education.
+The National Archives holds the records of the Architects and Building Branch of the Ministry of Education.